 In Individuals who are not vaccinated and suffer a needlestick injury, the rapid protocol for hepatitis B vaccine is undertaken which involves intramuscular injections at times 0, 1, and 2 months followed by a booster shot at 12 months.Hepatitis C

-After a needlestick injury, healthcare professionals are also at risk for acquiring hepatitis C. Unfortunately the exact number of healthcare workers who have developed hepatitis C after a needlestick injury remains unknown, because of lack of follow up.
+After a needlestick injury, healthcare professionals are also at risk of acquiring hepatitis C. Unfortunately the exact number of healthcare workers who have developed hepatitis C after a needlestick injury remains unknown, because of lack of follow-up.
 Some epidemiological studies on healthcare workers who got exposed to hepatitis C following a needlestick reveal an infection incidence of about 1.8%.
-However, today the actual number of hepatitis C cases have dropped significantly.
+However, today the actual number of hepatitis C cases has dropped significantly.
 In 1991, there were over 110,000 cases of hepatitis C reported, but by 1997, the numbers had dropped to 38,000.
 Today it is estimated that healthcare workers who suffer a needlestick injury and develop hepatitis C make up about 2% to 4% of the total number of hepatitis C cases.

-After a needlestick injury, most people do not have symptoms from hepatitis C, or if they do develop symptoms, they are vague and may resemble a flu-like syndrome.
+After a needlestick injury, most people do not have symptoms of hepatitis C, or if they do develop symptoms, they are vague and may resemble a flu-like syndrome.
 Unlike hepatitis B virus, where less than 6% of adults develop a chronic infection, with hepatitis C more than 75% of adults will develop a chronic infection.
-About three-quarter of patients will develop the acute liver disease, and of these, about 20% will go on to develop end-stage liver disease or cirrhosis.
+About three-quarters of patients will develop acute liver disease, and of these, about 20% will go on to develop end-stage liver disease or cirrhosis.
 About 1% to 5% of them will develop hepatocellular cancer over the next 2 to 3 decades.
-While there is no post-exposure treatment for hepatitis C, there are some newer drugs that have shown promise in preventing the progression of the liver damage and lowering the rates of liver cancer.
+While there is no post-exposure treatment for hepatitis C, there are some newer drugs that have shown promise in preventing the progression of liver damage and lowering the rates of liver cancer.

-Despite awareness and introduction of universal precaution guidelines, needlestick injuries continue to occur.
-The exact number of needlestick injuries that occur are not known because many go unreported.
+Despite awareness and the introduction of universal precaution guidelines, needlestick injuries continue to occur.
+The exact number of needlestick injuries that occur is not known because many go unreported.
 In the operating room, minor needlesticks are not uncommon at all.
 Rough estimates indicate that in the US alone, there are nearly 600,000 needlestick injuries of which half are not reported.
 Needlestick injuries not only occur in hospitals but occur in every type of healthcare facility like a clinic, outpatient surgery, day surgery, urgent care center, nursing homes, and cosmetic surgery clinics.

 Needlestick injuries do not occur with the same frequency in all healthcare workers.
 The majority of needlestick injuries occur in nurses, surgeons, emergency medical technicians, surgery technologists, and laboratory personnel.
 In addition, housekeeping personnel and those who clean the sharp boxes are also at high risk for needlestick injuries.